 Being a good trader is about developing certain mental qualities.
-It is the process of constantly pushing yourself to grow stronger and better.
+It is the process of constantly pushing yourself to grow better and stronger.

 A profitable trader is not necessarily a good trader.
 Likewise, a good trader is also not necessarily a profitable one, yet a good trader ultimately finds himself with a much higher probability of being profitable/ of finding success in the long run.

-This means that success, with these qualities, become predictable and repeatable.
+This means that success, with the aforementioned qualities, becomes predictable, and repeatable.

 So what are those qualities then?